 Voted the #1 Attraction in the State of Illinois

 Starved Rock State Park is a world apart from anything else in Illinois!
-You will know it the minute you enter the park, as you wind your car through the towering trees.
-Amazing seasonal waterfalls are active in the spring and after heavy rains.
-We have 13 miles of trails to explore and the Illinois River offers fishing (ice fishing, too), boating, extraordinary views and great places to relax.
+Amazing, seasonal waterfalls are active in the spring and after heavy rains.
+We have 13 miles of trails to explore and the Illinois River offers fishing, boating, extraordinary views and great places to relax.